 The Top 5 New Hobbies for The Elderly In 2021

 The past year has been an unforgettable one and for the elderly, an extremely hard one.
-According to Age UK, more than 2 million people in England over the age of 75 live alone, and more than a million older people say they will sometimes go over a month without speaking to a friend, family member, or neighbor.
+According to Age UK, more than 2 million people in England over the age of 75 live alone, and more than a million older people say they will sometimes go over a month without speaking to a friend, family member, or neighbour.

 At Fenetic Wellbeing we understand how important it is for the elderly to feel social, as feeling lonely can cause a serious decline in physical and mental wellbeing.

 To eradicate the feeling of loneliness, it’s important to engage with activities on a regular basis.
 Whether this is doing a short online exercise class or drawing the view from your window, hobbies like this are sure to improve your mood.